 Circus cage tour of restricted areas (Campers will ride in a circus cage as they are pulled through the restricted areas of the EFRC)

-Simulated medical procedure on feline
+Simulated medical procedure on stuffed animal lion

-Art activity, head keeper speech, games, etc.
+Art activity, head keeper speech, etc.

 What to wear: